Forces of the Abyss - Tactica Demonica

 Tortured Souls

 Tortured Souls are overall less resilient and less damaging than the Horsemen and Berserkers.
-However Fly gives them the edge in maneuverability and Fearless means no risk of Wavering from ranged attacks.
+But Fly gives them the edge in maneuverability and Fearless means no risk of Wavering from ranged attacks.
 And importantly, their lower cost is a benefit in itself.

 Support